temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 To test the Activity itself, you use the `MockActivityEnvironment` to execute the Activity rather than directly calling the `getIP` function.

-The `try/finally` block ensures that if the test fails, the `fetch` stub is restored to its original functionality.
+The `try/finally` block ensures that if the test fails, the tests restore the `fetch` stub to its original functionality.
 This way other tests you write can also stub `fetch` with a different response.

 To test the `getLocation` Activity, you use a similar approach.
 Add the following code to the `src/mocha/activities.ts` file: